 Pros:

 - Sleek design: Most modern furniture designs are characterized by clean lines and a shiny appearance.
 Metal cribs have the same design as modern furniture and can add a touch of modernity to your home.
-Metal cribs are a favorite of parents who prefer modern decor style.

 Cons: